-Sarah Gamble's work synthesizes representation and abstraction in paintings where energy is made visible and characters—some vaguely human, others more animal—co-exist in unsettling environments.
+Sarah Gamble freely ranges across representation and abstraction, sometimes employing both strategies simultaneously.
+In one body of work, energy is made visible and characters—some vaguely human, others more animal—co-exist in unsettling environments.
+In another, Gamble presents us with what appears to be both the firing of our brain’s neural pathways (inner space) and the expansiveness and cosmic connectivity of celestial bodies (outer space).
+Recently, she has been concentrating on paintings that feature eyes peering through screens of foliage and constellations of dotted color.
 Gamble's expressionistic style, the ease with which she works the paint, and her willingness to experiment with media, foster the creation of un-knowable spaces, and otherworldly moods.

 Anthony Campuzano, Sarah Gamble, and Mark Mahosky’s works are on view at Offsite at Fitler Club through 2020 for its inaugural Artists in Residence program.

 RedLine Art Center